top of page

 The TFCC is a load-bearing structure between the lunate, triquetrum, and ulnar head.
 It actually acts as a stabiliser for the ulnar aspect of the wrist and as a result it is at risk of acute or chronic injury.

-Generally if you have injured your TFCC you will present with ulnar-sided wrist pain that may present with clicking or point tenderness between the pisiform and the ulnar head.
+Generally, if you have injured your TFCC you will present with ulnar-sided wrist pain that may present with clicking or point tenderness between the pisiform and the ulnar head.
 Below is a nice test to determine if your TFCC is irritated:

-Additionally to taping it is often beneficial to discuss this condition with your GP as NSAIDs are often helpful.
-If NSAIDs combined with unloading the wrist does not settle the problem you may need to resort to a cortisone injection.
+Additionally, to taping it is often beneficial to discuss this condition with your GP as NSAIDs are often helpful.
+If NSAIDs combined with unloading the wrist does not settle the problem, you may need to resort to a cortisone injection.

 Don't let injury hold you back.
 Trust the experts at Body Fit Physiotherapy for all your Sports Physio needs today.